COUNSELING • SUPPORT • DISCUSSION GROUPS

 Rachel Moved to Austin 4 years ago by way of Colorado.
 She has spent the last 12 years working in various administrative roles and has loved them all.
 Rachel grew up at the JCC in Denver attending theatre camps every summer…

 Ensuring that high quality professional counseling remains available to people of all income levels continues to be a deeply held value of the JFS staff team and JFS committee.
 While the organization offers private pay and sliding scale fees, JFS also accepts several insurance plans that provide coverage for mental health services.
-JFS currently accepts health plans offered through Medicare, Blue Cross Blue Shield PPO, Humana, United Healthcare, Aetna and Magellan.
+JFS currently accepts health plans offered through Medicare, Blue Cross Blue Shield PPO, Humana, United Healthcare, Aetna, Magellan, and Cigna.

 The volunteer spirit is the backbone of Shalom Austin.
 Only through the efforts and energy of our volunteers are we able to provide top-notch programs and services to the Austin community.
 Teens, families, young adults and senior adults— everyone and anyone can and should get involved.
 Whether once a year or once a week, your help makes a difference.